-This is a major stopover destination for most routes between Europe, Asia and Australasia.
-Distance from city:
+Key routes: This is a major stopover destination for most routes between Europe, Asia and Australasia.

-Free 30-day visit visa on arrival for UK passport holders Climate:
+Visas: Free 30-day visit visa on arrival for UK passport holders

 Out with the masses in the main concourse, Dubai Duty Free is a busy, fraught environment – the crowds in each of the shops are testament to Dubai's status as an international hot spot.

 Skip the big brands and sample authentic oud incense in Terminal 3's main concourse: the small stall is sandwiched between the perfume shop and money exchange counter.

 For a snippet of Dubai's ostentatious charm, take a taxi to Downtown (25 minutes, AED50) – one of the flashiest parts of the city.
 In this residential and commercial area you'll find Burj Khalifa – at 828m high, it's the tallest building in the world.
 The uppermost floors are reserved for private residences and offices, but you can get two-thirds of the way to the top for views that stretch out over the desert and Arabian Gulf.

 Taking in the view from Burj Dubai (Shutterstock)

 You will need to book a slot on the At The Top viewing platform (buy tickets online in advance and pay AED125 instead of AED400 on the door), or reserve a table at Atmosphere, the bar two floors below (level 122).
 Visiting on a Wednesday?
 You're in luck: ladies get two glasses of bubbly for free.
 If you can only squeeze one attraction into your Dubai stopover, make it this one.